deepesdl/deepesdl-doc/docs/guide/index.md

         Data
       </h3>
       <p>
-        See how to access your data of interest within DeepESDL.
+        Learn how to access your data of interest within DeepESDL.
       </p>
     </div>
   </a>